sayefdeen/reading-notes201/classes/class-12.md

 - textBaseLine = value : Baseline alignment setting, Possible value (top, hanging,middle,alphabetic, ideographic,bottom) the default value is alphabetic.

 - direction = value : Directionality, Possible values : (ltr,rtl,inherate), The defaule value is inherit

+## Applying styles and colors.

+There are two important properties we can use.

+- `fillStyle` = color : Sets the style used when filling shapes, the color will appear filling the object
+- `strokeStyle` = color : Sets the style shaped outline, the color will appear around the object.

+### Transparency.

+n addition to drawing opaque shapes to the canvas, we can also draw semi-transparent (or translucent) shapes.
+This is done by either setting the `globalAlpha` property or by assigning a semi-transparent color to the stroke and/or fill style.

+The `globalAlpha` property can be useful if you want to draw a lot of shapes on the canvas with similar transparency, but otherwise it's generally more useful to set the transparency on individual shapes when setting their colors.

+### Line Style.

+There are several properties which allow us to style lines.

+- lineWidth = value : Sets the width of lines drawn in the future

+- lineCape = type : Sets the appearance of the ends of lines.

+- lineJoin = type : Sets the appearance of the "corners" where lines meet.

+- miterLimit = value : Establishes a limit on the miter when two lines join at a sharp angle, to let you control how thick the junction becomes.

+- getLineDash() : Returns the current line dash pattern array containing an even number of non-negative numbers.

+- setLineDash(segmants) : Sets the current line dash pattern.

+- lineDashOffset = value : Specifies where to start a dash array on a line.

+### Gradients

+Just like any normal drawing program, we can fill and stroke shapes using linear and radial gradients.
+We create a `CanvasGradient` object by using one of the following methods.
+We can then assign this object to the `fillStyle` or `strokeStyle` properties.

+- createLinearGradient(x1,x2,y1,y2) : Creates a linear gradient object with a starting point of (x1, y1) and an end point of (x2, y2).

+- createLinearGradient(x1,x2,y1,y2,r2) : Creates a radial gradient.
+The parameters represent two circles, one with its center at `(x1, y1)` and a radius of `r1`, and the other with its center at `(x2, y2)` with a radius of `r2`

+### Patterns

+`createPattern(image,type)` : We use this method to create a `CanvasPattern` object, Once we've created a pattern, we can assign it to the `fillStyle` or `strokeStyle` properties.

+The type specifies how to use the image in order to create the pattern, and must be one of the following string values:

+- repeat
+  Tiles the image in both vertical and horizontal directions.

+- repeat-x
+  Tiles the image horizontally but not vertically.

+- repeat-y
+  Tiles the image vertically but not horizontally.
+- no-repeat
+  Doesn't tile the image.
+It's used only once.